 Is PureVPN safe?

-On a technical level, PureVPN is quite strong in the security department.
-It uses strong encryption and offers reliable tunneling protocols like OpenVPN.
+PureVPN is a safe VPN service.
+It uses AES-256 encryption and offers reliable tunneling protocols like OpenVPN.
 However, some of its logging policy choices are questionable.
 Continue reading this PureVPN review to find out more.

 Encryption and tunneling protocols